ibm-cloud-docs/watsonxdata/provisioning-spark.md

     Parameter value:
     * SERVICE_INSTANCE_NAME: Specify a name for the instance.
     * PLAN_NAME: Specify the plan name as **plan_name8afde05e-5fd8-4359-a597-946d8432dd45**.
     * REGION: Specify the region where you like to provision the instance.

     Note that currently, standard-serverless-spark is the only supported serverless plan and us-south and eu-de the only supported regions.
-Choose one that is closer to the region where you have provisioned watsonx.data
+Choose one that is closer to the region where you have provisioned watsonx.data.
+    {: note}

     * PATH_to JSON file: Include the path to the JSON file that contains the provisioning parameters.

     For example, for the Dallas region: